 Mr. Dempsey can help clients navigate these waters from the recognition of properties on the National Register of Historic Places to the qualification for credits.
 Through his studies in heritage preservation, Mr. Dempsey has acquired knowledge and understanding of the unique legal issues presented.
-He is also able to work within a network of preservation professionals on your behalf.
-For individuals, if you wish to nominate historic property to the National Register, grant a façade easement, or donate or loan items to a museum, please contact the firm.
+He is also able to work within a network of Metro Atlanta preservation professionals on your behalf.
+For individuals, if you wish to nominate historic property in Metro Atlanta to the National Register of Historic Places in Georgia, grant a façade easement, or donate or loan items to a museum, please contact the firm.
 For businesses and industry professionals, if you have a question or need advice regarding a § 106 review, a § 4(f), or any other environmental impact study, contact The Law Office of W. Wright Dempsey, Jr., LLC located in Dunwoody right outside of Atlanta, GA.
-Likewise, to ensure a conscientious planning for succession of collections in your estate, Mr. Dempsey’s can draft appropriate documents.
+Likewise, to ensure a conscientious planning for succession of collections in your estate, Mr. Dempsey's can draft appropriate documents.